Seven Daily Habits to Close the “Success Gap”

 Every adult with ADHD has special talents.
 The trick is to uncover them — and use them to achieve important goals.
 Learn how getting organized and learning to delegate can help.

-Do you sometimes worry that attention deficit hyperactivity disorder (ADHD) will hold you back?
-There’s no need to.
-Everyone has special interests and abilities that can help them reach their goals.
-The trick is to identify these often-hidden passions and talents – and put them to work.
+Do you sometimes worry that attention deficit hyperactivity disorder (ADHD or ADD) will hold you back?
+That’s natural.
+But everyone has special interests and abilities that can help them reach their goals.
+The trick is to identify these often-hidden passions and talents — and put them to work.

 In more than two decades as a psychiatrist, I’ve known countless people who have managed to thrive in spite of — and often because of — their ADHD.
 I’m thinking of people like my friend R.L., who parlayed a gift for gab and an ability to stay calm in chaotic environments into a dynamic career as a television anchorman.